 The 17th May 2021 marked a special day for the UK.
 It was the day when COVID-19 restrictions were eased in a significant way.
 Indoor hospitality venues opened their doors and people were allowed back in offices.
-At Othership we’ve had record numbers in bookings since venues reopened, coworking spaces and free workspaces in London and the UK are as popular as never before.
+At Othership we’ve had record numbers in bookings since venues reopened, coworking spaces and free workspaces in the UK are as popular as never before.
 Companies use this new freedom in different ways: Some allow employees a hybrid model of working where only a few days per week are spent in the office and desks need to be booked in advance, others have closed their offices down and allow their employees to work from wherever they want, and some others want their whole staff to be back in the office.

 We wanted to find out why some companies go one way or the other and started a campaign on Twitter.
 We were calling all CEOs and business owners that allow their employees full freedom in their choice of “office” and those that are against remote work.
 The latter had no replies!

 We must say that we were disappointed to see no replies from companies that are against remote work.
 It is in general hard to find any public statements from them.
 We would have liked to hear their reasons.
 The communications tool Ringcentral.com came to help and listed the reasons for some companies that stopped remote work:

 - StatusPage: Apparently their reasons to get employees back to the office was the loneliness experienced from home.
 We must agree but it doesn’t mean that you can’t work remotely.
 That’s why we at Othership care so much about community!
 Remote doesn’t mean alone!

 - Yahoo: It was in 2013, long before other companies went remote when Yahoo suddenly stopped the remote train and ordered all employees into the office.
 Their reason was to improve communication.
 That was almost a decade ago and by now there are a lot more tools that facilitate communication, even across time zones and after a year of lockdown, most of us probably have to learn direct communication again.